 - 1.1 The Statement of Accounts for 2022/23 (Appendix A) has been prepared under the International Financial Reporting Standards based Code of Practice on Local Authority Accounting (the Code). - 1.2 Following the Accounts and Audit Regulations 2015 the Council's Draft Statement of Accounts (subject to audit) must be certified by the Chief Finance Officer and published before the 31 May.
 Following completion of the external audit the Council must formally approve the accounts before the 31 July.
-However, due to a change in the regulations for 2022/23 only, the audited accounts must be published by 30 September 2023. - 1.3 The Committee is therefore presented with the Audited Statement of Accounts, which was approved for issue to the Auditor, Mazars, by the Director of Corporate Services (S151 Chief Finance Officer) on 31 May 2023. - 1.4 This Committee is responsible for the approval of the Statement of Accounts and any material amendments recommended by the external auditors. - 1.5 Members of the Governance and Audit Committee have been provided with specific training on the Statement of Accounts to enable them to meet these requirements. - The Statement of Accounts has been combined with the Annual Governance Statement (AGS) as in previous years whereby the Council publishes one document, clearly identifying that these are separate statements. - 1.7 The External Auditor (Mazars) commenced their audit 10 July 2023.
-There was one unadjusted misstatement that has not been adjusted in the financial statements on the grounds of materiality and one control risk.
-There is a separate report on this agenda in relation to the External Audit Completion Report ISA 260 which provides further details on these items. - 1.8 Whilst the Statement of Accounts, has been available for inspection by the electorate from 13th June 2023 to 24th July 2023 no such requests have been made.
+However, due to a change in the regulations for 2022/23 only, the audited accounts must be published by 30 September 2023. - 1.3 The Committee is therefore presented with the Audited Statement of Accounts, which was approved for issue to the Auditor, Mazars, by the Director of Corporate Services (S151 Chief Finance Officer) on 31 May 2023. - 1.4 This Committee is responsible for the approval of the Statement of Accounts and any material amendments recommended by the external auditors. - 1.5 Members of the Governance and Audit Committee have been provided with specific training on the Statement of Accounts to enable them to meet these requirements. - The Statement of Accounts has been combined with the Annual Governance Statement (AGS) as in previous years whereby the Council publishes one document, clearly identifying that these are separate statements. - 1.7 The External Auditor (Mazars) commenced their audit 10 July 2023 and have now concluded their audit.
+There was one unadjusted misstatement that has not been adjusted in the financial statements on the grounds of materiality and one control risk. - 1.8 Whilst the Statement of Accounts, has been available for inspection by the electorate from 13th June 2023 to 24th July 2023 no such requests have been made.